THE MAIN STREET DRAG

 The Main Street Drag is the first official event of Houston Art Car Parade Weekend and famously one of the art car artists' favorite parts of all four days.
 Organized by the Houston Art Car Parade Volunteer Committee, the Main Street Drag is an opportunity for art car artists to travel to locations across Houston and visit with individuals that may not have the opportunity to attend the actual parade.
 Schools, nursing homes, developmental centers, hospitals, and other similar institutions are stops along the five miniature parade routes.

-Deady Middle School
+Tanglewood Middle School

 The Hallmark